milindhpatil/perforce_trial/README_Metadata_Table_Creation.md

+# Create table schema for all metadata tables

 ```sql
 -- Consolidated DDL for Perforce Helix Core Server Metadata Schema (2025.1)
 -- Generated from chat history batches.
 All 114+ tables (unique, no duplicates).